richafnu/Viva/Viva/glint/setup/360-competencies.md

 ### Question mapping

 To maximize the reporting experience, map all ratings items to at least one competency.
-Although a competency can map to more than one rating item, a rating item can map to only one competency. ]Learn about question mapping](/../../viva/glint/setup/question-mapping).
+Although a competency can map to more than one rating item, a rating item can map to only one competency.

 ### Customize a competency and map it to an item

-1. Select the competency to be customized or mapped.
+1. Select the **Competency** to be customized or mapped.
-1. Assign values to the **Comptency Name** and **Competency Description** fields.
+1. If desired, edit the values to the **Comptency Name** and **Competency Description** fields.
 This text is used in your reports.
 1. Select at least one item to map to the competency.
 To search for an item, begin entering the item label in the **Search Question** field.
 1. Select **Save Changes.**